Lower Back Pain

 Causes, treatment and exercises – Part I

 by Phil Mack

 Lower Back Pain – Causes, Treatment And Exercises

-This is the first part of our two part series on back pain, its causes, treatments and exercises.
-In this part we explain the structure of the back and the common causes of back pain.
+This is the first part of our two part series on lower back pain, its causes, treatments and exercises.
+Part 1 explains the structure of the back and the common causes of lower back pain.

-In the second part we go on to discuss treatment and excuses to help relieve your back pain.
+In the second part we go on to discuss treatment and exercises to help relieve your lower back pain.

 Back pain affects primarily the lower back and the good news is, that in most cases, the cause of pain is not serious and can be resolved in a few days or weeks.
 However, some symptoms can be more serious requiring a full assessment and diagnosis by an experienced Physiotherapist or GP.
 This article will help you to determine when self-help is enough or when it is best to seek further advice.

-If you are experiencing back pain, our Physiotherapy and Occupational Health teams are here to help by providing comprehensive treatment and advice.
+If you are experiencing lower back pain, our Physiotherapy and Occupational Health teams are here to help by providing comprehensive treatment and advice.
 On-site workplace or workstation assessments are also available which is the best starting point for back pain at work.
-For further information call 07738 304238 or email email@example.com
+For further information call 0131 218 3000 or email email@example.com

 Understanding Your Back